If you want to make money blogging, you’ve probably thought about adding services to your blog or website.

 And if you want to start making money blogging ASAP, one of the best ways is to start offering services on your blog.

-Now, as much as I’m thrilled to be making passive income with my blog, I recently decided to started offering services on EBE.
+Now, as much as I’m thrilled to be making passive income with my blog, I also decided to started offering services on EBE.

 One of which is Pinterest management.